 Paying for your tuition on a lesson-by-lesson basis could cost you more so consider. booking lessons in blocks, with a block of 10 hours being standard.

-Block booking could save around 20-25% off the cost of your lessons, which is a considerable saving though make sure you're comfortable with the driving instructor before committing.
+Block booking could save up to 10% off the cost of your lessons, which is a considerable saving though make sure you're comfortable with the driving instructor before committing.

-Intensive driving courses — where you learn to drive in under a week or two — can work out cheaper.
-These courses can involve many hours driving a day over a short time, so it's worth discussing with a course advisor before signing up.
+Accelerated driving courses — where you learn to drive in a shorter amount of time — can work out cheaper.
+These courses involve more lessons a week over a short time, so it's worth discussing with a course advisor before signing up.